Blanche of Sicily: Life

-Blanche was the eldest child of Charles of Anjou, the youngest son of Louis VIII of France.
-Her mother was Beatrice of Provence, who inherited the counties of Provence and Forcalquier in 1245 from her father.
+Blanche was the eldest child of Charles of Anjou and Beatrice of Provence, who inherited the counties of Provence and Forcalquier in 1245 from her father.
 Blanche's siblings included Charles II, King of Naples; Beatrice, Latin Empress; Philip and Elizabeth, Queen of Hungary.
 In 1266, her father was installed as King of Sicily by Pope Clement IV, founding the Capetian House of Anjou.

 In 1265, Blanche married Robert of Béthune.
 This union appears to have been happy, and they had one son together, named Charles, who died young.
 During his life, he was betrothed to Isabella, daughter of Hugh IV, Duke of Burgundy and Beatrice of Navarre.
 She would go on to become Queen of Germany as the wife of Rudolf I.

 Blanche herself died either in 1269 or 1270, four years after her marriage.
 Her husband would go on to become the Count of Flanders long after her death.
 He had Blanche buried in Flines, and her tomb clearly displayed the alliance between Flanders and Sicily: King Charles and Queen Beatrice are prominently featured on it.
 Robert would further demonstrate his alliance with Sicily, choosing Yolande of Burgundy, the sister of Charles of Anjou's second consort Margaret, as his second wife.